olenakalchenko/MAE4191_masters_thesis_project/README.md

     - Compute pooled means with SEs and against-zero significance
     - Export

-**Notes on Reproducibility:**
-   All analyses rely on publicly available PISA datasets:
-   PISA 2012 Database
-   PISA 2022 Database
-   The code assumes access to raw SPSS (.sav) files and auxiliary files (e.g., escs_trend.csv) File paths may need to be adjusted depending on the local environment
+**Notes on Reproducibility:** All analyses rely on publicly available PISA datasets.
+The code assumes access to raw SPSS (.sav) files and auxiliary files (e.g., escs_trend.csv).
+File paths may need to be adjusted depending on the local environment

-**Contact**
-   For questions regarding the code or analytical approach, contact the author.
+**Contact:** For questions regarding the code or analytical approach, contact the author.